-The Spanish Armed Forces participate actively in this mission with personnel and equipment (combat aircraft, early warning radar, etc.).
+The Spanish Armed Forces participate actively in this mission with personnel and equipment (combat aircraft, Air Defence Unit-UDAA and early warning radar).

 The airspace over Europe sees an average of about 30,000 air movements per day, making it one of the busiest airspaces in the world.
 Any aircraft flying inside or approaching European NATO airspace that are unidentified, either through loss or intentional omission of communication with Air Traffic Control creates an unsafe environment, which could lead to an air incident.